emre-cil/emre-cil/README.md

 ### Glad to see you here!
-I am a creative and results driven full stack web engineer with 4 years of IT experience including oversight of infrastructure, software development and project management.
-I am enthusiast of Front-end development, cross-platform development, blockchain development, UI/UX Design and project management.
+Experienced Mid Frontend Engineer and Full Stack Developer with a proven track record in conceptualizing, designing, and deploying comprehensive applications for both mobile and web platforms.
+Possessing 4 years of overall IT experience, with a focus on frontend development for 3 years, backend expertise for 1 year, and 1 year of mobile development experience.
+Dedicated to staying abreast of industry trends, I am an eager learner committed to continuous self-improvement.
+Known for reliability, diligence, and the ability to deliver high-quality results, I've successfully contributed to numerous business projects for a diverse range of companies, both as a freelancer and in full-time roles.

 <br/>